 In these early grades, we incorporate science into the daily observation of the world around us.
 Those observations (trees, flowers, leaves, insects, constellations, animals, rocks, minerals and shells) are recorded in a nature notebook and in depth research is guided by the teacher.
+First grade does and in-depth study of butterflies including observation of the life cycle and host plans.
+Second grade focuses on spiders and birds with an emphasis on the life cycle of the chicken (they watch a real one hatch!).
 Science is also a big part of Enrichment Days (explained below under “Structure”).

 Each student participates in artist studies of the great Masters through the avenues of technical instruction, picture study, reproductions, biographical research, and art museum visits.
 Charlotte Mason wrote, “This power of appreciating what one sees begins with a reverent knowledge of what has already been produced; that is, the student learns the picture, line by line, group by group, by reading not the books about the picture, but by studying the pictures themselves.”

 The purpose of our composer study is to cultivate the student’s taste for a musically rich heritage as well as to provide an environment where music is heard, listened to, and appreciated as a normal part of daily life.

 At PCS, we believe that children need plenty of time to move, play, explore and interact with each other.
 In short, they need the freedom to be children!
 Our schedule allows this, avoiding developmentally-inappropriate pressure to perform.
 To that end, PCS offers two scheduling options to families with children in grades K-2.